Pravin0607/prototype-task/README.md

 # Prototype Task Management System

 ## App Description
 This is a task management system designed to help users efficiently manage their tasks.
-The application provides features such as task creation, editing, deletion, and categorization.
+The application provides features such as task creation, editing and deletion.
 It also includes user authentication and a responsive user interface.

 ## Tech Stack Used
 ### Frontend